mdavids/rfc/content/draft-davids-forsalereg-15.md

 # IANA Considerations {#ianaconsid} <!-- See RFC8126 -->

+This document requires two IANA actions:

+1. Addition of "_for-sale" to the existing "Underscored and Globally Scoped DNS Node Names" registry ((#ianareg)).

+2. Creation of a new sub-registry for "_for-sale" content tags ((#ianasubreg)).

-## Underscored and Globally Scoped DNS Node Name
+## Underscored and Globally Scoped DNS Node Name {#ianareg}

-IANA should add the following entry to the "Underscored and Globally Scoped DNS Node Names" registry in the "Domain Name System (DNS) Parameters" registry group [@RFC8552; @IANA]:
+IANA is requested to add the following entry to the "Underscored and Globally Scoped DNS Node Names" registry in the "Domain Name System (DNS) Parameters" registry group [@RFC8552; @IANA]:

 RR Type | _NODE NAME | Reference